oxylabs/rotating-proxies-javascript/README.md

 ## Rotating Multiple Proxies

-If multiple proxies are available, it is possible to rotate proxies with javaScript.
+If multiple proxies are available, it is possible to rotate proxies with JavaScript.

 Some websites allow downloading a list of proxies as CSV or similar format.